You urgently need to buy your mom flowers; it’s her birthday.

 Result: The average employee is only productive for two hours and 53 minutes a day during an eight-hour day at work.
 You can’t become productive if you don’t have time for deep work.
 Scheduled focus time increases productivity and improves your well being.

-- Lay off the Slack, Teams, and Workplace
+4. Lay off the Slack, Teams, and Workspace

 Slack and other messaging systems too often turn into a free for all where people instantly respond, and expect an instant response.
 Each ping is an interruption tempting you to multitask.